dhruvinrsoni/cipher-alchemist/docs/README.md

 ### **Option 2: Install as PWA**
 1. Visit the live demo link
+2. Look for the install button (📱) in the top-right corner
+3. Click the install button and confirm
+4. The app will be added to your device as a standalone application

+**Alternative methods:**
-2. Look for "Install" prompt in your browser
+- Look for "Install" prompt in your browser
-3. Click "Install" to add to your device
+- Use browser menu: "Install Cipher Alchemist" or "Add to Home Screen"

 ### **Option 3: Local Development**
 ```bash